 to my eyes!

 deeper dish Torq Thrust Classic alloy wheels to the rear of the

 car.
 The size is 15 x 8 -18mm offset and 3.79" back spacing.

-fuel filter to the car and refilled the coolant with Prestons.
+given a service, new fuel filter and refilled the coolant with Prestons.

 was rebuilt and bigger jets and new needles fitted.
 A phenolic spacer